-Creating a memorable and enjoyable experience for your guests is essential to any successful wedding celebration, especially when attendees have traveled great distances to join in the revelry.
+Creating a memorable and enjoyable experience for your guests is essential to any wedding, especially when attendees have traveled great distances to join in the celebration.
 However, is it really necessary to provide welcome bags for attendees checking into the local hotel?
-Our etiquette experts weigh in on whether or not a welcome bag is truly mandatory.

-To create a welcome bag that is utilitarian and fun, include a well-proportioned mixture of necessities and whimsical items that will ensure your guests have the time of their lives throughout your wedding weekend.
+To create a welcome bag that is both useful and fun, include a mix of necessities (like refreshments and travel must-haves) and fun gifts that will ensure your guests have the time of their lives throughout your wedding weekend.

-Many brides use the welcome bag as a chance to introduce their guests to the wedding locale, including great eats in the area, maps of the immediate vicinity, or items the region is known for producing.
-Offering up these kind of goodies can be cost-effective, and many cities have free magazines, maps, and other local guides that you can pick up for free and use to bulk up your welcome bag.
+Many brides use the welcome bag as a chance to introduce their guests to the wedding locale, including great eats, spots to drink, maps of the immediate vicinity, or gifts the region is known for producing.
+Offering up goodies like these can be cost effective, and many cities have free magazines, maps, and other local guides you can pick up for your welcome bags to introduce guests to the area.

-Toiletries and antihistamines or aspirin are also handy supplements for guests who may have forgotten such essentials in the dash to pack for the wedding.
-You can buy travel-sized products in bulk online, and you don't have to go over the top.
+Toiletries, antihistamines, aspirin, or beauty supplies are also handy supplements for guests who may have forgotten to pack a particular item for the wedding weekend.
+You can buy travel-size products in bulk online, and you don't have to go over the top.

 Don't Ignore the Bag Itself